The structure of 2-separations of infinite matroids: Introduction

 Let $T$ be a tree.
 Consider a partition $R=(R_v)_{v\in T}$ of the ground set $E$ of a matroid $M$ into {\em parts\/} $R_v$, one for every node $v$ of~$T$.
 (We allow $R_v = \emptyset$.)
 Given an edge $e=vw$ of~$T$, write $T_v$ and $T_w$ for the components of $T-e$ containing $v$ and~$w$, respectively, and put $S(e,v) := \bigcup_{u\in T_v} R_u$ and $S(e,w) := \bigcup_{u\in T_w} R_u$.
 If each of the partitions $(S(e,v), S(e,w))$ of $E$, as $vw$ varies over the edges of~$T$, is a separation of~$M$, we call the pair $(T,R)$ a {\em \td\/} of~$M$.
 The supremum of the orders of the separations $(S(e,v), S(e,w))$ is the \emph{adhesion} of the decomposition $(T,R)$.
 If all these separations have the same order~$k$, then we say that $(T,R)$ has \emph{uniform adhesion}~$k$.

 Let $(T,R)$ be a tree-decomposition of $M$ of uniform adhesion~2.
 With every node $v\in T$ we shall associate a matroid~$M_v$, whose ground set will be the set $R_v$ together with some `virtual elements', one for every edge of $T$ at~$v$.
-Write $F_v$ for the set of all the edges of $T$ incident with~$v$.
-As the {\em circuits\/} of $M_v$, we take the sets
+Formally, let the ground set of $M_v$ be the set $R_v\cup F_v$, where $F_v$ is the set of all the edges of $T$ incident with~$v$.
+As the {\em circuits\/} of $M_v$ we take the sets

 where $C$ ranges over all the circuits of $M$ not contained in any of the sets $S(vw,w)$.
 We shall prove in Lemma~\ref{localmatroid1} that

 We call the matroids $M_v$ the \emph{torsos} of the tree-decomposition $(T,R)$.